 The City’s typical regulations and approval processes for signs would be overly prescriptive during a municipal election, and the City recognizes that.
-Therefore, the Land Use Bylaw includes a single clause that states election signs can be displayed without a permit for 28 days prior to an election and five days following an election.
+Therefore, the Land Use Bylaw includes a single clause that states election signs can be displayed without a permit commencing at noon on Nomination Day (September 20, 2021) and for five days following an election.

 - Election signs of a specific size are now allowed in grassed medians and on private property (with the consent of the property owner), with the exception of Highway 16A or any hard surfaced median.
 A grassed median means a median or portion of a median that is covered in grass or turf.
 Signs cannot be placed in other types of groundcover, shrubs or landscaping to limit damage to medians.